-Larne is a port town in Northern Ireland, located approx 35 km (22 ml) to the north from Belfast (country's capital).
-The town has population around 20,000 and is a major port (one of the busiest on Irish Sea) serving Ro-Ro ferries (passenger and cargo).
+Larne is a port town in Northern Ireland, located approx 35 km (22 mi) to the north from Belfast (the country's capital).
+The town has a population of around 20,000 and is a major port (one of the busiest on the Irish Sea) serving Ro-Ro ferries (passenger and cargo).

-As cruise port, Larne operates with last minute berthing.
+As cruise port, Larne operates with last-minute berthing.
 In 2018, the port was visited by only one ship - Hebridean Princess.
-In 2019 were scheduled for docking MS Astor (CMV) and Hebridean Princess.
+In 2019 were scheduled for docking Astor (CMV) and Hebridean Princess.
 The port has plans to improve its quay length to attract larger vessels.
 Port's over 40 acres (160,000 m2) storage area serves mainly project and bulk cargoes.

-Larne-Belfast are connected via road A8 and Belfast–Larne railway.
+Larne-Belfast is connected via road A8 and Belfast–Larne railway.
 The scenic coastal road A2 runs along Antrim coast, passing through Glens of Antrim.
 Road A36 links to Ballymena.

 Town's economy is dependent on Ballylumford power station (country's main, providing half of its electricity), Caterpillar Ltd (diesel and gas generators manufacturer), InspecVision (equipment), Terumobct (intravenous drip solutions and blood products manufacturer), LEDCOM (and business park), B9 Energy (renewable energy developer), Wind NI (wind power developer), shopping tourism (Main Street, Dunluce Street, Laharna Retail Park, supermarkets near Larne harbour, Larne Market Yard).